 - Cancer Pain

-Each fellow spends three months at the Huntsman Cancer Institute as a member of the Supportive Oncology Service.
-Here, fellows gain a unique experience in the interdisciplinary management of complex cancer pain, including medication management, neurolytic procedures, and a busy intrathecal pump service.
+Each fellow spends 10 weeks at the Huntsman Cancer Institute as a member of the Supportive Oncology Service.
+Here, fellows gain a unique experience in the interdisciplinary management of complex cancer pain, including medication management, neurolytic procedures, kyphoplasty, and a busy intrathecal pump service.

 - Interventional Pain Management

-To supplement the interventional experience at the PMC, our faculty members at the Veterans Administration hospital proctor fellows in a wide spectrum of complex spinal procedures.
+To supplement the interventional experience at the PMC, our faculty members at the Veterans Administration hospital proctor fellows in a wide spectrum of complex spinal procedures including neuromoduation.

 Our emphasis is to provide fellows with an exposure to psychiatry that is relevant to their future pain practice.
 At the VA hospital, fellows attend a general psychiatry clinic in addition to a Suboxone clinic.

-During the VA rotations, fellows rotate through University of Utah Health's Headache Clinic, and also receive experience with electrophysiology and imaging interpretation.
+Each fellow spends one week at University of Utah Health's Headache Clinic, where they experience interdisciplinary headache management, and also receive experience with electrophysiology and imaging interpretation.

 For the first two months, fellows receive daily one-hour lectures on the fundamentals of pain medicine.
 Thereafter, protected time every Friday morning allows for participation in our pain medicine didactic series, a collaborative educational endeavor with our pain research colleagues and pain physicians from our community.
-In our eligible graduates, our pain board pass rate is 100 percent over the the last 10 years.
+Other learning opportunities include a monthly journal club, neuromodulation conference, and our spinal oncology treatment planning conference.
+In our eligible graduates, our pain board pass rate is 100 percent over the last 10 years.